area9innovation/flow9/tools/dsl/readme.md

 that the AST of Lambda itself (and all other languages in scope) can be represented in the language itself.
 So you can also think of Lambda as a kind of Lisp where programs = data.
 This property is maintained, so that the system itself can use Lambda as the grounding layer for defining new languages and extensions in this language.

 Thus, when you stack language extensions on top of each others, they will lower themselves down to lower languages until they reach Lambda.
 That in turn means that the end result can be evaluated, compiled and so forth, since Lambda itself can do all these things.

 You do not have to use Lambda as the base language.
-You will not directly benefit from existing evaluation and compilation targets for Lambda if you do, but since languages are easy to define and extend, this framework still helps in case you want to implement some other language.
+You will not directly benefit from existing evaluation and compilation targets for Lambda if you don't, but since languages are easy to define and extend, this framework still helps in case you want to implement some other language.